Skip to main content

 )

-This is the sneakiest bug because it doesn't raise an error.
-The history placeholder just receives an empty list, and the bot behaves like it has no memory.
-I've debugged this for other developers at least five times.
+This is the sneakiest bug because it raises no error at all.
+The history placeholder receives an empty list, and the bot behaves as if it has no memory.
+Always verify key names match before debugging anything else.

 Mistake 3: Using the Deprecated ConversationChain